 Northumberland County Council is a member of the CIPFA and Link Asset Services benchmarking clubs.
 Comparisons will be made with a number of similar authorities.
-Our treasury management consultant will carry out a regular health check of our treasury management function.
+The Council's treasury management consultant will carry out a regular health check of the treasury management function.